E-Vister/currencies_server/README.md

 ```

 - Wait for all the dependencies to be installed
-- Create environment files `.development.end` and `.production.env` similar to the `.env` file for working with the
+- Create environment files `.development.env` and `.production.env` similar to the `.env` file for working with the
   database

 Running the app